neener/jekyll-learn-backup/_posts/2016-09-28-macros_in_object_oriented_ruby.markdown

 whenever you don’t see a receiver, the implicit receiver of ruby is always self

-The above code describing attr_accessor is actually much for verbose than writing out two method definitions for every new object.
+The above code describing attr_accessor is actually much more verbose than writing out two method definitions for every new object.
 It was fun to see how verbose the heart of the attr_accessor actually is from the [Intro to Object Orientation - Q/A](https://www.youtube.com/watch?v=ab11lJJKm8M)

 The following code is what give attr_accessor its functionality.